Alex Shipp – Texas A&M Corpus Christi

 - Check the list of players is correct on the roster.

-- Send out user player credentials to all the players.
+- Send out user player credentials to all the players (do not send the master file)

 - All headshots are completed in the same club jersey.